-Adding linseed oil to flax sail cloth first introduced by Francis Webster in 1795, was the next step towards lighter sail cloths.
-Used by the a Royal Navy then by the tea clippers .
-Racing Clippers bringing cotton from Egypt provided a material lighter again to experiment with making the sails more efficient.
+Adding linseed oil to flax sail cloth, first introduced by Francis Webster in 1795, was the next step towards lighter sail cloths.
+It was used by the Royal Navy and then by the Tea clippers.
+Racing Clippers bringing cotton from Egypt provided an even lighter material to experiment with, making the sails even more efficient.

 Welligogs use a number of different British based brands of wax in our clothing ranges, all have varying qualities depending upon their required use.
 Names such as Japara and Sahara or otherwise.